studiohyperdrive/security-baseline/docs/AUTHENTICATION.md

 In a typical setup, communication between service providers is pretty straightforward:

 ![Client Credentials Flow in setup with 2 service provicers visualization](../assets/arc--client-credentials.jpg "Client Credentials Flow setup")

+### Additional authentication flows

+Other authentication flows are allowed, depending on the specific requirements.

+#### Hybrid Flow

+If secure storage of client secrets is guaranteed, direct access to ID tokens can be allowed using the [Hybrid Flow](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
+This can be useful if immediate access to user information is needed, but processing is executing over longer periods of time.

+The Hybrid flow combines the [Implicit Flow with Form Post](#implicit-flow-with-form-post) (usually for login purposes) with the [Authorization Code Flow](#user-authentication) (to fetch additional resources after authentication has happend).

+#### Implicit Flow with Form Post

+When working in "classic" web applications (not SPA), the Implicit Flow with Form Post can be used to authenticate using ID tokens instead of access tokens.
+This flow is not to be confused with the Implicit Grant Flow.

+#### Device Authorization Flow

+Devices with limited user input capabilities can use the [Device Authorization Flow](https://www.rfc-editor.org/rfc/rfc8628) to enable authentication on a second device.

+#### Passwordless Connections

+To enable users to authenticate without an account, a passwordless mechanism can be implemented using "one-time passwords" (OTP) based on email address or mobile phone number.
+The exact specifications are dependent on the IDP solution.